 If you would to have a clean people list and an empty duplicate records tool, it is best practice to monitor the duplicate records tool on a monthly basis to clean up any new duplicate records caused by auto-provisioning.

-Q: I am trying to create a customer contact for a new user who submitted an event request form for the first time, but it’s saying the email address is not unique.
+I am trying to create a customer contact for a new user who submitted an event request form for the first time, but it's saying the email address is not unique.
 What do I do?

-A: The email address is the unique identifier for people records.
+The email address is the unique identifier for people records.
 If a user has signed in, we know they have a people record with their email address attached.
 When using the Create button for the customer contact either on the Create Event Modal or in the event form, the system is creating a brand new people record.
 Therefore, the existing people record would need to be updated to include the responsibility of customer contact rather than being created new.

 The same can be said for trying to create a customer contact for an instructor already in the system.
 If the instructor was first created upon section import, the user will need to update the existing people record to include the responsibility of customer contact.

-Q: I no longer wish for a specific customer contact to be available to select when creating an event, but I cannot delete their people record.
+I no longer wish for a specific customer contact to be available to select when creating an event, but I cannot delete their people record.
 What do I do?

-A: Once a people record, and specifically a customer contact, has been associated to an event, you cannot delete the record due to the connections in the database.
+Once a people record, and specifically a customer contact, has been associated to an event, you cannot delete the record due to the connections in the database.
 Therefore, you’ll need to inactive the customer contact!
-This means you’ll still see all older events associated to this people record, but future events cannot have this record as the contact.
+This means you’ll still see all older events associated with this people record, but future events cannot have this record as the contact.

-Q: Do I need to delete or inactivate a user if someone leaves the institution?
+Do I need to delete or inactivate a user if someone leaves the institution?

-A: For institutions with either LDAP, CAS, or Single Sign-On authentication setup, you do not need to inactivate old users in Astra Schedule.
+For institutions with either LDAP, CAS, or Single Sign-On authentication setup, you do not need to inactivate old users in Astra Schedule.
 As long as they are no longer active in your internal active directory, they will not be able to sign in to Astra Schedule.
-If you are managing users locally in Astra Schedule, meaning you do not have an authentication method setup, then you will need to uncheck the Active box on user record.
+If you are managing users locally in Astra Schedule, meaning you do not have an authentication method setup, then you will need to uncheck the Active box on the user record.
 You cannot delete a user who has interacted with the application due to connections in the database.